Updated: April 2, 2026

 You can also easily get to Cascais, a delightful seaside town, by public transport from Lisbon.
 The train takes about an hour, and you’ll pass by the beautiful Portuguese Riviera.

 Yes, Lisbon has a thriving expat community.
-Whether you are a retiree, digital nomad, or are moving to Portugal with family, you should be able to get to know fellow expats easily enough.
+Whether you are a retiree, a digital nomad, or are moving to Portugal with family, you should easily be able to get to know fellow expats.
+There are also various available retirement homes in Lisbon, Portugal, where people can enjoy their golden years.

 Yes, Americans can live in Lisbon—and many do!
 Portugal has a range of visa options that make it accessible, including the Portuga Golden Visa, D7 Visa for those with passive income, and the Digital Nomad Visa for remote workers.